 My favourite spicy addition is the red radish, partly because I just love red, ever since I saw Pretty Woman (Richard Gere and Julia Roberts, the Queen, could any film be otherwise?) and listened to Lady in Red, and partly because it's the red colour in food that gives protection to the prostate gland.
 Every man should guard his prostate gland from the big C, and that means tomatoes and red radish... the alternative is too ghastly to contemplate.
 Impotence.

 To grow organic (I'm not fanatic about it, and will use fertilizer sometimes, but organic veg are certainly tastier and healthier, even if the production is a bit lower); to grow organic vegetables you really have to have a love affair with a compost heap.

 These radish are grown in pure well-rotted compost.
 Read here about how I made it; making humus from sticks and old logs, or alternatively a compact compost tumbler.

 So well rotted that it just looks like soil.
-Not so.
 Given time and the right environment, dark and moist, any vegetable matter including old trunks will decay into compost.
-Dust to dust, ashes to ashes; yes we too will one day be well rotted compost.
+Dust to dust, ashes to ashes; yes, we too will one day be well rotted compost.
 Our bodies that is, the spirit lives for ever; you can read my take on that at Bernard Preston's lonely road of faith.
 Find it in the navigation bar on your left.

 This is a big site by the way; to find out about slightly obscure things like tahini, or keeping bees, or lower back pain, use the search function in the navigation bar.

 Enough, back to planting radishes.
 Because they mature so quickly, in 3 to 4 weeks, I always grow them between rows of other veggies.
 Below you can see where She who must be Obeyed (have one of them in your home?) has planted two rows of cabbages.
 The so called brassicas take a long time to mature, so whilst she wasn't looking, I snuck in a row of radish nutrition.

 Were there grumbles?
 Of course, but when her mouth's full of the